Tau-0/kioto/README.md

 ```
 ## Thanks

-Roman Lipovsky for the amazing course "Theory and Practice of Concurrency".
+Roman Lipovsky for the amazing course "Theory and Practice of Concurrency"